 Two days ago, on June 13, Apple reported to The New York Times that it would bring a new security feature that’s to fix the technological hole of iPhones.
 This has angered law enforcement officials but has received the support of privacy advocates.

-The new feature, called USB Restricted Mode manages the security of the said devices, where it can’t be unlocked after remaining locked with a password for one hour.
+The new feature, called USB Restricted Mode, manages the said devices’ security, where it can’t be unlocked after remaining locked with a password for one hour.
 But the company Grayshift may just have beaten the security measure in beta mode.

 Grayshift USB Restricted Mode is a new technology named GrayKey, is an increasingly popular iPhone cracking tool.
 A recent email from a forensic expert who is supposed to meet the company soon reads: “Grayshift has gone to great lengths to future-proof their technology and stated that they have already defeated this security feature in the beta build.
 Additionally, the GrayKey has built in future capabilities that will begin to be leveraged as time goes on.
 They seem very confident in their staying power for the future right now.”